Digital Herd Immunity and COVID-19: Introduction

 Our second contribution is to frame the overall discussion in a language more familiar to physicists and students of complex phenomena more generally---that of phases, phase transitions and emergent properties.
 The bottom line here is the idea that the immunity of a population to epidemic growth is an emergent, or collective, property of the population.
 For traditional vaccination or epidemic-induced ``herd immunity'', this feature gets conflated with the fact that individuals can be immune to the disease at issue.
 But mass digital contact tracing now makes it possible for the population to be immune to epidemic growth {\it even as no individual has immunity to the underlying disease}.
 We propose to refer to this as the existence of a ``digital herd immunity''.
 This fits well into the general idea of an emergent property, which does not exist at the level of the microscopic constituents but exists for the collective~\cite{MoreDiff,moon2017emergence}.
 We would be remiss if we did not note that epidemiologists have previously referred to this state of affairs as ``herd protection'' and ``sustained epidemic control''~\cite{ferretti2020quantifying}.
 Our intention with the proposed terminology is both to frame a public health goal by including the word digital and to emphasize the emergent nature of a herd immunity.

 Our application of ideas from statistical physics to the theory of contact tracing yields three main dividends compared to earlier approaches.
 First, we are able to analytically quantify the effectiveness of contact tracing for any recursive depth $n$, from the limit of traditional, manual contact tracing, for which $n=1$, to perfect digital tracing, for which $n=\infty$ in principle.
 Describing this crossover, which was beyond existing theoretical techniques~\cite{Fraser,Klinkenberg,muller2000contact}, allows us to sharply formulate an important, general principle of disease control: for any proportion of non-symptomatic transmission, tracing and isolation based on a sufficiently widespread contact-tracing network, of sufficient recursive depth, can prevent epidemic spread.
-The second insight gained through our approach is a point of principle that has been neglected in the public discourse surrounding this issue, namely that with effective contact-tracing protocols in place, nascent epidemics can be extinguished with probability one.
+The second insight gained through our approach is a point of principle that has been neglected in the public discourse surrounding this issue, namely that once effective contact-tracing protocols are in place, nascent epidemics are extinguished with a probability near one~\footnote{More precisely, the statistical physics of the epidemic-to-immune phase transition implies that in the limit of an infinite population, epidemics are suppressed almost surely beyond a certain threshold population fraction $\phi>\phi_c$ on the contact-tracing network and sufficiently large recursive depth $n$.}.
 Third, our study of the universal properties of the contact-tracing phase transition allows us to capture the full probability distribution for epidemic sizes as the critical threshold for epidemic control is approached.
-Our results imply that the contact-tracing phase boundary is not even visible at the resolution of previous studies for COVID-19~\cite{hellewell2020feasibility}, that attempted to estimate the critical threshold for contact tracing by numerically simulating the epidemic-size distribution function.
+Our analysis suggests that the contact-tracing phase boundary is not even visible at the resolution of influential previous studies for COVID-19~\cite{hellewell2020feasibility}, that attempted to estimate the critical threshold for contact tracing by numerically simulating the epidemic-size distribution function.